dford-avb/dford-avb.github.io/_includes/install/web/install-web_4-customize-store.md

 If a module's checkbox is unavailable, some other module depends on it.
 In the case of a dependency, to change the state of that module, you must first perform the corresponding action on the module on which it depends.

-For example, `Magento_GoogleAnalytics` can be disabled only if `Magento_GoogleOptimizer` is disabled first.
-Conversely, if both modules are disabled, you must enable `Magento_GoogleAnalytics` first.
+For example, `Openmage_GoogleAnalytics` can be disabled only if `Openmage_GoogleOptimizer` is disabled first.
+Conversely, if both modules are disabled, you must enable `Openmage_GoogleAnalytics` first.

-The following figure shows an example of disabling the `Magento_GoogleAnalytics` and `Magento_GoogleOptimizer` modules.
+The following figure shows an example of disabling the `Openmage_GoogleAnalytics` and `Openmage_GoogleOptimizer` modules.

 ![Disabling a module]({{ site.baseurl }}/common/images/install_wizard_disable-google.png)

-#### Module dependency errors   {#instgde-install-magento-web-step4-depend2}
+#### Module dependency errors   {#instgde-install-openmage-web-step4-depend2}

 A dependency error occurs when two inter-dependent modules are disabled at the same time.